 With the Air Force making the majority of the UN contribution, the Army has been left in limbo in peacekeeping, having deployed no units to UN operations during Trudeau’s term.

-Canada is now doing better on on deploying women in peacekeeping, 25% of deployed Canadian uniformed personnel being women, according to UN stats.
-But the total number of women deployed has fallen preciptiously in September 2019 (UN numbers not yet released for 31 September), after the end of the Mali mission.
-Outside of the Mali mission, only 5 military women are deployed in peacekeeping operations.
+Canada is now doing better on on deploying women in peacekeeping, with about 20% of deployed Canadian uniformed personnel being women, according to UN statistics.
+But the total number of women deployed fall preciptiously in September 2019 after the end of the Mali mission.
+There are less than 10 military women deployed in UN peacekeeping operations.

-The Trudeau government is not “back” and it is certainly not on track to meet its promises.
-Canada has not re-engaged, though a substantial commitment was made with the one mission in Mali.
+The Trudeau government is clearly not “back” and it is certainly not on track to meet its promises.
+Canada has not re-engaged, though a substantial commitment was made with the one mission in Mali for one year.
 The rhetoric remains lofty on paper and in speeches but the Canadian government has yet to match its words with deeds.
-Canada is not leading by example and has defaulted on its own advice to the world: “The time for change is now and we must be bold” (Minister Sajjan’s speech to UN Security Council, 28 March 2018).
+Canada defaulted on its promises and is not leading by example.
+It has not followed its own advice to the world: “The time for change is now and we must be bold” – Minister Sajjan speech to UN Security Council, 28 March 2018, copy.

 Return to Tracking the Promises